devnw/gopkgs-client/src/pages/About/About.md

 Yup, you can use your own domain name for free.

+### Even or private repositories?

+Yes, even use private repositories.

+Private repositories require additional local configuration and setup.
+[Read more](/docs)

 ### Why would you do that?

 For reasons other than being a benevolent OSS Contributor?
 I don't know.

+### How do you cover the cost?

+Currently the service is hosted on GCP free tier and the associated cost is minimal.
+As the service expands it may become more expensive for me to cover the cost.
+If you would like to donate to the project you can sponsor the [Developer Network Github organization](https://github.com/devnw) through [Github Sponsors](https://github.com/sponsors/devnw).

 ## How does it work?